-Segregated Account No. 31 ("FW#31") - Effective January 1, 2014, FW#31 entered into retrospective and prospective quota share reinsurance agreements in respect of all of StarStone Insurance Bermuda Limited's ("SIBL") discontinued lines of business.
+- Segregated Account No. 31 ("FW#31") Effective January 1, 2014, FW#31 entered into retrospective and prospective quota share reinsurance agreements in respect of all of StarStone Insurance Bermuda Limited's ("SIBL") discontinued lines of business (SIBL is a wholly owned subsidiary of Enstar).
 A premium consideration equal to the loss reserves of \$357.6 million ceded to FW#31 and which was retained by SIBL under a funds held arrangement, was agreed to with SIBL with respect to the retrospective business covered by the terms of the reinsurance agreement.
+Segregated Account FW#31 expected to be closed during 2024. - Segregated Account No. 41 ("FW#41") Effective October 1, 2018, FW#41 entered into a Loss Portfolio Transfer reinsurance contract ("LPT") with SIBL for specific lines of business in respect of all loses occurring on or prior to October 1, 2018.
+FW#41 assumed \$208.0 million of loss reserves in excess of an attachment point of \$97.0 million.
+Segregated Account FW#41 expected to be closed during 2024.

-- Segregated Account No. 41 ("FW#41") Effective October 1, 2018, FW#41 entered into a Loss Portfolio Transfer reinsurance contract ("LPT") with SIBL for specific lines of business in respect of all loses occurring on or prior to October 1, 2018.
-FW#41 assumed \$208.0 million of loss reserves in excess of an attachment point of \$97.0 million. - Segregated Account No. 42 ("FW#42") On August 6, 2019, FW#42 entered into an LPT with SIBL for (i) Bermuda Cat Retro business in respect of all losses occurring on or prior to January 1, 2019, and (ii) specific lines of business in respect of all loses occurring on or prior to April 1, 2019.
+Segregated Account No. 42 ("FW#42") - On August 6, 2019, FW#42 entered into an LPT with SIBL for (i) Bermuda Cat Retro business in respect of all losses occurring on or prior to January 1, 2019, and (ii) specific lines of business in respect of all loses occurring on or prior to April 1, 2019.
 FW#42 assumed \$164.7 million of loss reserves in excess of an attachment point of \$116.7 million.
+Segregated Account FW#42 expected to be closed during 2024.